Admissions Interview Dos and Don’ts

 Back to Test Innovators Blog

 The interview is one of the most important parts of the admissions process to independent and private schools.
 It’s your opportunity to show the school who you are beyond your application and to demonstrate why you would be a good addition to their community.
-Below are some dos and don’ts to help parents and students navigate the interview.
+Below are some dos and don’ts to help parents and students navigate the interview process with ease.

 Before the Interview